jgmenu/jgmenu/docs/manual/jgmenu.1.md

 :   The description field is parsed as pango markup, so `<`, `>`, and `&`
     need to be escaped as `&lt;`, `&gt;`, and `&amp;` respectively.

+`"`

+:   Unlike in most CSV-based flavours, a single quote `"` is not a special delimiter.

+`"""`

+:   Use 3 quotes `"""` to begin and to end a fully quoted item.

 ## Markup

 The syntax ^foo(bar) is used to carry out action `foo` with argument `bar`.
 We